SergeoLacruz/inventree-supplier-panel/README.md

 ## Automatically create supplierparts
 The plugin can create supplierparts based on the supplier part number.
 For users with edit part permission a panel called "Automatic Supplier parts" is shown.
-Here you can select the supplier and add the exact supplier part number.
+Here you can select the supplier, the manufacturer part and the exact supplier part number.
+The part needs to have at least one manufacturer part.
+Otherwise the function is disabled.
 The plugin will create a corresponding  supplierpart.
 I can fill the following part fields automatically:

 - Supplier part number
 - URL